onekk/freecad-doc/README.md

 Documents:

-- file GFC-Eng_v0_54alpha.pdf -- FreeCAD Scripting Guide version 0.54a - (Incomplete) Fourth Draft of English version of the Guide, some code modification and different code for some BREP operations.
+- file GFC-Eng_v0_55alpha.pdf -- FreeCAD Scripting Guide version 0.55a - (Almost complete) Fifth Draft of English version of the Guide, many improvements around, it is almost complete, it lacks of some chapter, planned are:
+   * Introduction to multifile scripts (programs)
+   * A little primer about GUI interaction.
+   * 3d printing modelling and STL exporting and related arguments.

 ### If you want support this project: